nmfs-openscapes/2022-noaa-swfsc-pifsc-fall/github-clinic/eric_b.md

 *Note that this image lives in the folder one level above our `github-clinic` folder, and we indicate that with the two periods `..`*

 Your turn!
 Change or add something in Markdown and make another commit: write a human-readable commit message, and press the green button to commit changes.

+I am going to make a little list of fish I have recently caught:

+1. yellowtail
+2. bluefin tuna
+3. dorado
+4. calico bass
+5. barracuda
+6. ocean whitefish

+And then I'm going to say how much I enjoyed catching them with an indented

+>A whole heck of a lot!